Sanshiro Sugata Part II

-Sanshiro Sugata Part II (續姿三四郎, Zoku Sugata Sanshirō) is a 1945 Japanese action drama film written and directed by Akira Kurosawa.
-It is based on the novel by Tsuneo Tomita, son of Tomita Tsunejirō, the earliest disciple of judo.
+Sanshiro Sugata Part II (續姿三四郎, Zoku Sugata Sanshirō) is a 1945 Japanese martial arts action drama film written and directed by Akira Kurosawa.

+The film is based on the novel by Tsuneo Tomita, son of Tomita Tsunejirō, the earliest disciple of judo.
 It was filmed in early 1945 in Japan towards the end of World War II.
 Unlike the original Sugata Sanshiro, the sequel is in part considered a propaganda film.

-It is believed by some to be the earliest known film sequel whose title is simply the original title followed by a number, predating the likes of French Connection II (1975) by decades, although possibly mistaken as the added kanji 續 (Zoku) is not a numeral but simply means "Continuation" or "Sequel" sort of in the style of Another Thin Man or The Invisible Man Returns.
+The film is believed by some to be the earliest known film sequel whose title is simply the original title followed by a number, predating Quatermass 2 (1957), although the added kanji 續 (Zoku) is not a numeral but simply means "Continuation" or "Sequel" in the style of Another Thin Man or The Invisible Man Returns.

 Plot

 In the 1880s, a martial arts student continues his quest to become a judo master, from that discipline's founder.
 Eventually, he learns enough to demonstrate his skill in a boxing match between American and Japanese fighters at the end of the movie.
 The whole movie is actually about the rivalry between karate and judo martial artists, and Sanshiro's struggle to do what is right.
 On one side there is the morally right thing to do, and on the other the rules in the dojo.
 Eventually he decides to break all of the rules, leave the dojo, fight the American boxer and, also, the karate masters.
-He wins both fights and at the end of the movie smiles while washing his face, finally able to sleep and finally be happy.
+He wins both fights and at the end of the movie smiles while washing his face, finally able to sleep and be happy.